mavillez/Oblivion/docs/source/information.rst

 * Accounts are set for users associated to a project.
 Each project can have several users.
 Users can have several projects

-* For Project extension contact the OBLIVION Support Team at support@oblivion.uevora.pt.
+* For project extension contact the OBLIVION Support Team at support@oblivion.uevora.pt.

 * The users accounts associated to a project are closed 3 months after its completion.
 The accounts, project and data in the filesystems are removed at that time.